-This project would create a paved trail parallel to the Moose-Wilson Rd. from Moose to the south border of Grand Teton National Park, The trail would ultimately connect to the Teton County Pathway System near Teton Village.
-The National Park Service currently has an Environmental Impact Statement management plan process underway.
-The EIS decision will determine the next steps for the trail's implementation.
+This project explores the possibility to create a new pathway to the Moose-Wilson Rd. from Moose to the south border of Grand Teton National Park.
+A new trail could ultimately connect to the Teton County Pathway System near Teton Village.
+The National Park Service currently has an Environmental Impact Statement management plan process underway which will define potential alternatives, environmental effects and next steps in the process.